Auroratide/auroratide.com/content/posts/coloring-an-input-label/content.md

 }
 ```

 This works since the focused input is _within_ the `input-container` div.
-The selector is essentially saying, "find an input container with focus somewhere inside of it, then find all its child labels."
+The selector is essentially saying, "find an input container with focus somewhere inside of it, then find all the container's child labels."

 <side-text success>